top of page

 Below are the mid-fidelity wireframes and key takeaways from usability tests conducted with 11 job seekers.
 Detailed findings are provided below the wireframes, and users have shared the following insights:

-• Too many pages
+• Too many steps to save/edit info

 Mid-Fidelity Wireframes and Usability Test Takeaways